Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 Data sources: Mosquitoes

 - The number of provinces and territories participating in mosquito surveillance varies from year to year.
-Those that conduct mosquito surveillance for WNV, EEEV or CSGV share data with us as it becomes available.
-This is generally bi-weekly throughout the mosquito season.
+Those that conduct mosquito surveillance for WNV, EEE virus or CSG virus share data with us as it becomes available.
+This is generally every other week throughout the mosquito season.

 Equine (horse) surveillance